Palm Beach Gardens, Vero Beach & Wellington Bankruptcy Attorney

 There are often alternatives to filing bankruptcy.
 At Markarian & Hayes, we do not refer to ourselves as “bankruptcy lawyers”.
 We actually practice Financial Distress Counseling.
 This means we are looking for a solution to your financial problems, and these solutions do not necessarily involve bankruptcy.
 Debt Management is just what it sounds like: Programs and protocols designed to help you manage your debt.

-Contact our West Palm Beach Bankruptcy Attorneys Today
+Contact our Palm Beach Gardens, Vero Beach & Wellington Bankruptcy Attorneys Today

 You should never file for bankruptcy without knowing what your options are or having a plan in place to deal with the situation that you are facing.
 If you are dealing with bankruptcy proceedings or have a need for representation in other bankruptcy matters let the experienced bankruptcy law attorneys at Markarian & Hayes help.
 Call the office or contact us today for a confidential consultation of your case.